-MWG ensures that all fabrics, components and design specifications included in the manufacture of our garments meet the required personal protective equipment standards.
-These standards can be very involved and difficult to interpret especially if you require multiple standards in your clothing (electric arc, flash fire and high visibility standards).
-MWG has in-house safety committee participants and a knowledgeable design team to respond to your specific design needs and to provide you with garments that comply with the safety standards to keep your workers safe, warm and comfortable.
+MWG ensures that all fabrics, components and design specifications included in the manufacture of our garments meet the required personal protective equipment (PPE) standards.
+These standards can be very involved and difficult to interpret - especially if you require multiple standards in your clothing (electric arc, flash fire and high visibility standards).
+Our safety experts and safety-focused design team are able to respond to your specific design needs and to provide garments that comply with the safety standards while keeping you warm and comfortable.

 MWG personnel actively participate on many of the safety committees and boards.
 Additionally our PPE conforms to the standards below as required.

 Electric Arc Flash:

 - CSA-Z462-12 Safe Work Practices for Electrical Workers (Strategic Steering Committee member)

 - CAN/ULC-S801-10 Safe Work Practices for Utility Workers (Voting Member)

 - NFPA 70E-2012 Standard for Electrical Safety in the Workplace

 - ASTM F1506-10a Standard Performance Specification for Flame Resistant Textile Materials for Wearing Apparel for Use by Electrical Workers Exposed to Momentary Electric Arc and Related Thermal Hazards